-Coaching literature extensively covers the “don’t collude” part.
-You also need the “don’t be taken hostage” part.
+Coaching literature extensively covers the “don’t collude” principle.
+But you also need to know the “don’t be taken hostage” principle.

 Imagine you are helping someone with a gambling problem.

-As a start, with your help, they have locked themself out of the betting websites and apps.
+As a start, with your support, they lock themself out of the betting websites and apps, to avoid temptation.

-But later they ask your help to set up another account to make a small bet.
+But later they ask your help to set up a new account in your name to make a small bet.

 An example of collusion for an Agile professional could be contributing to Agile Imposition, a well know problem found in parts of the Agile industry.

-Now imagine that moved by the suffering of the family members because of the gambling debts, you start lending them your own money ending up suffering yourself of the very same gambling problems you were helping to solve.
-This would have turned you into a hostage of the gambling problems of the person you were helping.
+Now imagine that moved by the suffering of those family members indirectly affected by the resulting gambling debts, you start lending them your own money ending up suffering yourself the consequences of the gambling problem you were helping to solve.
+This would have turned you into a hostage of that person’s gambling problem.

 - Am I losing it?

 Being taken hostage may happen before the Agile professional fully realises it.
 It may start with a sense of discomfort that gradually emerges.
-Some unexpected or atypical emotional reactions may signal what is happening.
+Some unexpected or atypical emotional reactions may be the warning signs.

-Talking with other Agile professionals around may help validate those sensations and realise what is going on.
+Talking with other Agile professionals in the same organisation may help validate those sensations and realise what is going on.
 And it may bring to the realisation that the problem is not you, but the surrounding environment.

 - I keep quiet

-Being an Agile professional means being a change agent (oh yes, Agile is about embracing change).
+Being an Agile professional means being a change agent (oh yes, Agile is about embracing change, not minor cosmetic improvements, or renaming things and keep doing the same).
 And change often comes with some frictions.
-Who chooses to be an Agile professional, choose to deal with such frictions too.
+Who chooses to be an Agile professional, chooses to deal with such frictions too.

 And change often takes more time than people think.

 So one can choose to be patient, give time for things to change, while gently and firmly nudging those working to develop new skills and/or new behaviours.
-And this can be ok, as long as there is some actual progress, some maybe small and gradual but constant change in behaviours happening.
+And this can be ok, as long as there is some actual progress, it may be small and gradual as long as constant changes in behaviours are happening.

-One may also choose to keep quiet, remain under the radar, to avoid risks, for example not to lose their job.
+When both progress and learning are lacking, one may choose to keep quiet, remain under the radar to avoid risks, for example not to lose their job.
 For a change agent, such an approach is not an ethical option (being a change agent does not come with job security) and is not good at all, because it does not benefit their work nor their client.